Logahn/research-notes/Vision-Language-Action/ADAPT: Vision-Language Navigation with Modality-Aligned Action Prompts.md

 (which is in a pre-built verb vocabulary) just before a spe- cific object/location word.

-**Limitations:** With regards to the limitation of our work, our con- structed action prompt base in ADAPT contains more or less noise due to the ability of CLIP, the scene complexity and instruction diversity in the VLN task.
+**Limitations:** With regards to the limitation of our work, our constructed action prompt base in ADAPT contains more or less noise due to the ability of CLIP, the scene complexity and instruction diversity in the VLN task.
 The future work includes finding action prompts of better quality.